A rare thing - a mediocre Gregory Peck

 After the considerable and deserved success of True Grit (Paramount, 1969), Universal must have wanted to replicate that box-office potential Paramount had found.
-They got Henry Hathaway to direct Shoot Out.
+They got Henry Hathaway, True Grit's director, to helm Shoot Out.
 An older gunman played by a famous Western star finds himself teamed up with a young girl and they ride together through spectacular Inyo National Forest locations.
-Marguerite Roberts adapted a Western novel into a screenplay.
+Marguerite Roberts adapts a Western novel into a screenplay.
 Paul Nathan and Hal B Wallis produce.
 Sound familiar?

 However, Shoot Out was very far from True Grit – not even in the same league as far as quality is concerned.
 It was one of Gregory Peck’s worst performances and he seems tired, unconvinced and therefore unconvincing.